hindsightsoftware/atlassian-connect-play/README.md

 Where _<version>_ is the latest version of this module.
 The latest published version of the Atlassian Connect Play module can be found in the [Atlassian Maven repository][atlassian-maven-repo].
 The current latest version is 0.6.4.
 Note _withSources()_ is optional.
 It will download the source which can help with debugging.

+_Note: The module requires Java 7 in order for your project to compile._

 #### Add the module's routes to your `conf/routes` configuration

 Comment the default application index and add the module's routes: